 - prototype - presentable, not perfect, visual and interactive demos

 All of which is done as rapid and iterative as can be expected in an attempt to validate designs.
-In other words, poke as many holes as is possible into our conceptual thinking in an attempt to fail early!
+In other words, poke as many holes as is possible into our conceptual thinking in an attempt to fail early, learn early!